Bradina massacre: Operations and killings

 The village of Bradina was shelled on May 25, 1992, and soldiers in both camouflage and black uniforms appeared, firing their weapons and setting fires to buildings.
 The local Orthodox church and the village itself was burned to the ground.
 48 Serb civilians were killed during the assault.
 As many as 54 victims are thought to have been killed in three day offensive, during which the perpetrators also dumped 26 of the bodies inside a pit in front of the Orthodox church.
 Witnesses reported cases in which Muslim fighters forced Serb men to kneel and say Allahu Akbar (God is great) before executing them.

 Prior to the Bradina offensive, joint Bosnian Territorial Defense and Croatian Defence Council forces also targeted the surrounding villages of Donje Selo, Cerici, Bjelovcina and Brdani.
 Many of the men were taken to the Čelebići camp and Musala camp in Konjic.
 Most of the women and children in Bradina were incarcerated at a local elementary school where they were reportedly mistreated.
 Approximately 3,000 Serb civilians from Bradina and at least five other villages were also held in a dark railroad tunnel for several days without food or water.

 Arrests and trial

-On December 4, 2017, the State Investigation and Protection Agency of Bosnia arrested 13 men suspected in taking part in a widespread and systematic attack on the local Bosnian Serb community in the spring and summer of 1992 aimed at expelling them from Konjic, Bradina and surrounding villages.
-14 men who held command positions in the Bosnian and Croat forces as well as local police went on trial, charged with the murders, detentions, rape, torture and mistreatment of the Serb population in Konjic, as well as burning their property and the local Orthodox church.
+On December 4, 2017, the State Investigation and Protection Agency of Bosnia arrested 13 men - all Bosniaks - suspected in taking part in a widespread and systematic attack on the local Bosnian Serb community in the spring and summer of 1992 aimed at expelling them from Konjic, Bradina and surrounding villages.
+14 men who held command positions in the Bosnian and Croat forces as well as local police went on trial, 13 Bosniaks and 1 Croat, charged with the murders, detentions, rape, torture and mistreatment of the Serb population in Konjic, as well as burning their property and the local Orthodox church.